tangshuang/.hello-type/README.md

 ```

 The function which you passed into `new Rule()` should have a parameter.
-If you want to make assert fail, you should must return an error or true/false.
+If you want to make assert fail, you should must return: 1) an error, 2) true or false, 3) any even undefined.

 Notice: CustomRule is just a instance of Rule, it is not a type, do not have `assert` `trace` and so on.